 In my other blog post, I showed my optimism towards a world with Neural Networks (NN) based autonomous robots by listing the current pain points and their potential lines of solutions around such software systems.
 The development of NN infused robots has not seen as fast development as in fields like computer vision and NLP, where there are curated datasets and simulators.
+Anyone who has tinkered with NN for real-robots can attest, it is a different ballgame altogether.
 While most of the reasons behind the low-adoption of data-driven AI on real-robots add up in my head (for example, the tedious nature of the robotic experiments), I would like to argue that it can be changed for good.
 In this blogpost, I further exhibit my enthusiasm and optimism for a world of NN based autonomous robots by summarizing my main take-aways from my experiences with robots and the literature posted by companies like Kindred AI.

 What is so hard about infusing AI with real robot hardware: